What CRM Integrators need to know about Marketing Automation

 Deploying marketing automation along with CRM has some advantages.
 CRMs and marketing automation platforms need to transfer contact data and be in sync.
 Typically, the marketing automation platform is the system of record until a sales-ready lead is created.
 After that point, the CRM is the system of record.
 We’ve written before on this concept if you’re interested in reading more.

 One new task for some CRM integrators will be in integrating marketing platforms with the automation platform.
-Most automation platforms have their own email system, call tracking, appointment scheduling, etc, but they still need to integrate with ad platforms like Google Ads, Facebook, as well as with website analytics platforms like Google Analytics.
+Most automation platforms have their own email system, call tracking, appointment scheduling, etc, but they still need to integrate with ad platforms like Google Ads, and Facebook, as well as with website analytics platforms like Google Analytics.
 These integrations are crucial to ensuring the infrastructure can connect marketing efforts to their results.
-It’s very easy to spend a lot of money in marketing and get nothing, so tracking results has to be a priority.
+It’s very easy to spend a lot of money on marketing and get nothing, so tracking results has to be a priority.

 Popular CRMs have excellent native integration options, but many marketing automation platforms can be somewhat limited in their connection options.
 Beware that some will list integrations, but actually need a third-party connector (at extra cost) to handle the connection.